NoemiRozpara/SearchHub/README.md

 ## About

 This app is a showcase of iOS app executing Gihub repositories search.
 It was built basing on MVVM + Coordinator pattern.
 Technologies used are Swift, SwiftUI and Combine, to avoid external dependencies.
 Because of the state of the technologies today, I decided to use hybrid screens construction - well-known `AppDelegate` and `UIViewController` for the views lifecycle and navigation, filled with SwiftUI views.
 Main motivation was still fresh state of SwiftUI, not covering all features of UIKit yet.
+To keep the good balance between number of users and the language abilities, I picked the target as iOS 14.1.

 ## Features